Tech-at-DU/React-Redux-Tetris-Tutorial/P20-Game-Over-and-Restart/readme.md

----
-title: "Game Over and Restart"
+# Game Over and Restart
-slug: game-over-and-restart
----

 1. ~~Implement the overall grid square~~
 1. ~~Implement the game board~~